-- Third, when the probe is high-level disinfected, only the transducer end can be soaked in HLD chemical per the manufacturer instructions.
+- Third, when the probe is high-level disinfected, only the transducer end can be soaked in HLD chemical per the manufacturer's instructions.
 The cord and connector must be low-level disinfected with wipes.
 IMPORTANT TO REMEMBER: This means the high-level disinfected transducer must not come in contact with the cord and connector, as it risks cross-contamination.

 What does proper, compliant daily transport look like?

-There are many existing national guidelines and standards that discuss daily transport of medical devices such as semi-critical ultrasound probes.
+There are many existing national guidelines and standards that discuss the daily transport of medical devices such as semi-critical ultrasound probes.

 - The Joint Commission: "Remove the device from the room in a covered container..."5